 D. The Superintendent or his/her designee may make a continuing request for medical evidence demonstrating the continued need for sick leave and may also request a physician’s opinion as to the anticipated date that the eligible employee will be able to return to work.

-E. Except as provided by the Family Medical Leave Act, eligible employees may use accumulated personal illness leave in the event there is illness in the immediate family; however, the maximum number of days per school year that can be used for this purpose is ten (10).
+E. Except as provided by the Family Medical Leave Act, eligible employees may use accumulated paid leave in the event there is illness in the immediate family; however, the maximum number of days per school year that can be used for this purpose is ten (10).
 The Superintendent or his/her designee may waive this maximum number for extenuating circumstances.

 F. The District may limit any of the above provisions if an eligible employee has abused the District’s provisions governing leaves of absence.

 G. The District may permit an employee who has available vacation to substitute vacation in lieu of sick leave for reasons of illness, injury, and/or disability.